spryker-sdk/spryk/README.md

 │   └─── ...
 ```

 If you selected the template Spryk, you will most likely see the error that the defined template file could not be found.
-In this case you need to add your template to `config/spryk/templates/` on project or core layer:
+In this case you need to add your template to `config/spryk/templates/` on project or core level:

 ```
 project OR package root directory